einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

   canvas.Graphic.WriteSvg(writer)
 ```

-When we create the picture, we use the mapShape function to apply our mapping function to all the points in the polygon that makes up the F. The renderSvg is used to do the actual rendering of the shapes produced by the picture function.
+When we create the picture, we use the **mapShape** function to apply our mapping function to all the points in the polygon that makes up the F. The **renderSvg** function is used to do the actual rendering of the shapes produced by the picture function.

 Once we have the picture abstraction in place, we can proceed to define combinators that transform or compose pictures.
 The neat thing is that we can define these combinators without having to worry about the rendering of shapes.
 In other words, we never have to pry open our abstraction, we will trust it to do the right thing.
 All our work will be relative, with respect to the bounding boxes.